tenkeyless/keras_site/content/korean/docs/examples/graph/node2vec_movielens/_index.md

     return walks
 ```

-## Generate training data using the biased random walk
+## Generate training data using the biased random walk {#generate-training-data-using-the-biased-random-walk}

 You can explore different configurations of `p` and `q` to different results of related movies.